sustainability

 Responding to Carbon Neutrality - Endorsement of the TCFD Recommendations -

-The Company Group is promoting sustainable management through corporate activities in order to achieve both sustainable growth and the possibility of a sustainable society.
+The Group is promoting sustainable management through corporate activities in order to achieve both sustainable growth and the possibility of a sustainable society.
 Based on our management philosophy of being “A Company Centered on Technology Development that Contributes to Society” we have identified IKO Group Materialities (important issues) from among various social issues and have implemented various initiatives for these.
 As one of these Materialities, we are focusing on “implementing corporate activities to realize a prosperous global environment” in response to climate change, and are disclosing the following important information related to climate change based on the TCFD recommendations.

 Governance

-In January 2022, the Company Group established a “Sustainability Committee” that is comprised of Company Directors with the President and CEO as the Chairperson.
+In January 2022, the Group established a “Sustainability Committee” that is comprised of Company Directors with the President and CEO as the Chairperson.
 This committee holds meetings at least once every half period with the Corporate Planning Department and Personnel and General Affairs Department as the Secretariat Office, formulates basic policies on sustainability including climate-related issues, establishes promotion systems, identifies medium- and long-term risks and opportunities, formulates and reviews materiality and issues, and conducts regular reviews of implementation progress.
 These contents are then reported to the Board of Directors at least once every half period, and the Board of Directors oversees and gives guidance on the implementation progress of medium- and long-term targets as well as on risks and opportunities related to ESG issues for the whole Group.
-The Company Group has positioned initiatives for the environment such as measures for climate change as important issues for sustainable management, and are working under this promotion system to strengthen initiatives by each department.
+The Group has positioned initiatives for the environment such as measures for climate change as important issues for sustainable management, and is working under this promotion system to strengthen initiatives by each department.

-Governance System Diagram on Climate-Related Issues
+Governance System Diagram on Sustainability Issues

-Governance System Diagram on Climate-Related Issues
+Governance System Diagram on Sustainability Issues

 Strategy